KhaledTaymour/University-Registration-System/README.md

 # University-Registration-System
-This project is built using python to register or unregister a student to a course
+This project is built using python to register or unregister a student to a course in which Linked list data structure is implemented.
 ## Data Structures Used:
 Below are examples the data used: